wenjunwang-econ/wenjunwang-econ.github.io/_publications/solar_trade_war.md

 ---

-This paper investigates the distributional welfare effects of the trade tariffs initiated by the U.S. government against Chinese solar manufacturers between 2012 and 2018.
-We estimate a structural econometric model incorporating the vertical structure between upstream solar manufacturers and downstream solar installers.
-Counterfactual simulations show the tariffs had a small positive impact on U.S. manufacturers but a large negative impact on U.S. installers.
-Chinese manufacturers were also negatively economically affected.
+This study investigates the distributional welfare effects of the trade tariffs initiated by the US government against Chinese solar manufacturers between 2012 and 2018.
+We estimate a structural econometric model that incorporates the vertical structure between upstream solar manufacturers and downstream solar installers.
+Counterfactual simulations show that the tariffs had a small positive impact on US manufacturers but a large negative impact on US installers.
+Chinese manufacturers were also negatively affected economically.
 Moreover, we estimate the tariff pass-through rate, which we find to exceed one due to the imperfectly competitive nature of the industry.
-Ultimately, the burden of the solar trade war thus felt disproportionately on U.S. consumers.
+Ultimately, the burden of the solar trade war thus fell disproportionately on US consumers.